projectri1/rtranslate/README.md

-# rtranslate
+# RTranslate
-Discord Translate Bot using google translate api
+## a Discord Translation Bot using google translate api